ARTICLE I: NAME AND PRINCIPAL OFFICE

 ARTICLE XII: AMENDMENT OF BY-LAWS

-46. By-Laws Committee: A By-Laws Committee shall be appointed from time to time by the Board of Directors and shall review the By-Laws of the Society and shall make such recommendations to the Board of Directors for the amendment of By-Laws at an Annual General Meeting.
+46. By-Laws Committee: A Committee shall be appointed at least every three years by the Board of Directors to review the By-Laws of the Society and shall make such recommendations to the Board of Directors for the amendment of By-Laws at an Annual General Meeting.

-47. Special Resolution to Amend By-Laws: On a written requisition of seventy-five (75%) per cent of the voting members of the Society, the Chairperson shall call a Special General Meeting for the purposes of entertaining a motion to effect an amendment in the By-Laws of the Society.
-On such written requisition, the Chairperson shall call a Special General Meeting within thirty (30) days from the date of such special resolution.
+47. Special Resolution to Amend By-Laws: On a written requisition of seventy-five percent (75%) of the voting members of the Society, the Chairperson shall call a Special General Meeting for the purposes of entertaining a motion to effect an amendment in the By-Laws of the Society.
+On such written requisition, the Chairperson shall call a Special General Meeting within twenty-one (21) days from the date of such special resolution.

 48. Amendment of By-Laws: Any amendment of the By-Laws of the Society shall be required to be passed as a Special Resolution by a seventy-five (75%) per cent majority of members entitled and present to vote at such Special General Meeting or such Annual General Meeting.